nodejs/node/doc/api/process.md

 changes:
   - version: v12.17.0
     pr-url: https://github.com/nodejs/node/pull/32242
-    description: This API is no longer considered experimental.
+    description: This API is no longer experimental.
 -->

 * `err` {Error} A custom error used for reporting the JavaScript stack.